The Dungeon (pedit5

 The game takes place in a dungeon.
 The player character is a combination of a fighter, a mage, and a cleric, as they appear in the first edition of Dungeons & Dragons.
 The goal of the game is to amass 20,000 experience points and then safely exit the dungeon.
 Experience points can be earned by finding treasure and slaying monsters.

-You can watch my world record speedrun of The Dungeon below.
+You can watch my world record speedruns of The Dungeon here.

 Creating a Character